ariadne-cps/ariadne/doc/smt_solver_design.md

    bounded to its declared three Newton steps: its previous width-only `do/while` could fail to terminate when a Newton step made no progress.
-The direct constraint-solver regression now calls `monotone_reduce` explicitly on both a linear and a smooth monotone function;
+The direct constraint-solver regression now calls `monotone_reduce` explicitly on linear, smooth, singleton and rigorously infeasible monotone cases.
+SMT regressions exercise both validated-constraint and normalized-theory paths, including effective contraction and validated nonmonotone-coordinate skipping;
 3. efficient handling of large shared expression DAGs produced by feed-forward networks and their derivatives;
 4. robust support for polynomial and transcendental activations and dynamics;